zhangyiqing1001/aspnet-excelstarter-sample-1/README.md

 6. Choose the **Get email address** button.
 When the operation completes, the name and email address of the signed-in user are displayed on the page.

 7. Choose the **Upload to Excel** button.
-The application creates a new row in the demo.xlsx workbook and adds the user name and email address to taht row.
+The application creates a new row in the demo.xlsx workbook and adds the user name and email address to that row.
 A Success message is displayed below the button.

 ## Questions and comments